JacobMPasadena/C-_Calender-Logic/README.md

 Readme:
-I made this while up for 23 hours (now 24 at the time I'm writing this) sidenote about hours: Hope you like millitary time! ehh, you can program a am/pm bool logic it takes like an if statement and another int and bool at worst...I believe in you. :)
+I made this while up for 23 hours (now 24 at the time I'm writing this)

+sidenote about hours (the variable): Hope you like millitary time! ehh, you can program a am/pm bool logic it takes like an if statement and another int and bool at worst...I believe in you. :)
 The reason I didn't want to tie anything to incrementing Seconds, is so you can control what does.
-If you want to plug this into a more complex system for some reason, you can if...you want i guess.
+If you want to plug this into a more complex system for some reason, you can if...you want i guess...

 Documentation:
 Year, Month, Week, Day, Hour, Minutes, Seconds, are pretty self explanitory, However...